ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 Now that you have the structure ready to place, click on the green check mark and voilá...construction tape will appear and a build request will be created!
 It will automatically create a build request if it's a decoration or custom schematic, but if it's a hut, go into the hut block's GUI and click the Build Options button, then Build Building, to create the build request.

-You can check in the [Town Hall](../../source/buildings/townhall) GUI under the Work Orders ("!" symbol) tab to see the queue of all build requests you have for the Builder.
+You can check in the [Town Hall](../../source/buildings/townhall) GUI under the Work Orders (! symbol) tab to see the queue of all build requests you have for the Builders in your colony.